dignifiedalpaca/blog/README.md

 3. Edit the code
 4. Enjoy!

-To help you edit what you want, this is an overview of the code organisation:
+To help you edit what you want, this is an overview of the code organization:

 * To customize the pages and components, you can look into the `pages/` folder
 * To look at the "business logic", you can check the file `blog.ts`